Andrew-Kang-G/raw-html-attribute-updater/README.md

 ## Overview

 **Raw-html-attribute-updater** is an open source JavaScript library.
 This is useful when **updating an attribute of all same kinds of elements in raw html** saved or edited by Wysiwyg.
+Moreover, the core parsing logic is a strong combination of regular expressions.
+You can use this library for not only html but also any kinds of tag-based resources.

 ## Example Usage